QOS: Activity 1 – Establish and Communicate the Purpose of the Organization

 by David M. Williams, Ph.D.

-In a recent blog post (here), I shared how Associates in Process Improvement transformed Dr. Deming’s theory of Organizations Viewed as a Production System into a five-part approach known as Quality as an Organizational Strategy.
-In this series, we’ll take a deeper look at each of the five activities, including Purpose, Mission, Vision, and Beliefs; Organization Viewed as a System (includes measurement); System for Obtaining Information; Planning; and Managing Improvement Efforts.
+In a recent blog post (here), I shared how Dr. Deming’s theory of Organizations Viewed as a Production System evolved into a five-part approach: Quality as an Organizational Strategy (QOS).
+In this series, we’ll take a deeper look at each of the five activities, including Establish and Communicate the Purpose of the Organization; Organization Viewed as a System (includes measurement); System for Obtaining Information; Planning for Improvement; and Managing Improvement Efforts.

 K&N Management in Austin, Texas, manages local food chains, including Mighty Fine Burgers and Rudy’s Bar-B-Q. In 2010, they won the Malcolm Baldrige Award for Excellence.